 I’m not one for air travel, even though I have been sitting in planes since I was two years old, over time my fear of flying has only increased.
 Still, I somehow manage to fly, keeping track of all my pre and post flight superstitions and by praying like there’s no tomorrow before, during, and even after every flight.

 This anxiety that I suffer – I am making it sound much worse than what it really is – isn’t helped any further by the type of people I end up meeting during these flights.
-I know everyone is tired, and everyone has somewhere to go, and I’m not being a snob, well, okay just a little bit, but there are some considerations I hope people would take when they, along with everyone else, have paid an enormous amount of money to be in this “flying tin can”.
-Mind you, I do travel economy, so those of you who travel Business or First and cannot sympathize with me, you can take you hard earned money and do some shoving – in you know where – with it.
+I know everyone is tired, and everyone has somewhere to go, and I’m not a snob, well, okay just a little bit, but there are some considerations I hope people would take when they, along with everyone else, have paid an enormous amount of money to be in this “flying tin can”.
+Mind you, I do travel economy, so those of you who travel Business or First and cannot sympathise with me, you can take your hard earned money and do some shoving – in you know where – with it.

 So before Mitch Albom could take this title (see some of his book titles if you don’t get it), I decided to come up with a list of 11 annoying people you are likely to meet during a flight;

 The Queue Jumpers – You can tell the type of flight it is going to be by counting the number of people who try to board the plane by jumping the boarding procedure.
 The amount of time airline staff wastes on telling every third person that their “zone” hasn’t yet been called is not even funny.
-That’s why I make it a point to travel with kids, because for us economy class folk, that’s the only way we can jump the queue – and you thought kids were of no use at all.
-To those who enjoy jumping queues for pleasure, I hope your zone is called right at the end.
+That’s why I make it a point to travel with kids because for us economy class folk, that’s the only way we can jump the queue – and you thought kids were of no use at all.
+To those who enjoy jumping lines for pleasure, I hope your zone is called right at the end.

 The Movers and Shakers – And finally we are off… flying, without turbulence, at the right altitude.
 Everything is fine, smiles all around, and the person next to me decides to go for a walk.
-On his return he or she rests for about 5 minutes when they realize that it would be a good idea to use the bathroom before the food is served.
+On his return, he or she rests for about 5 minutes when they realise that it would be a good idea to use the bathroom before the food is served.
 Good thinking, but apparently another visit to the toilet is required just when the food is served, and a walk after.
 As you can imagine, this for me involves removing the headphones, pausing the film, removing my blanket, moving out, and because I don’t know how long the person will be gone for, settling in again only to repeat the same procedure upon their return, and evident departure, and return, and departure.
-In addition, this is also the person who will have the urge to use the loo just when the “fasten your seatbelts” sign goes on or when we are finally descending towards our destination.
+Besides, this is also the person who will have the urge to use the loo just when the “fasten your seatbelts” sign goes on or when we are finally descending towards our destination.
 They pay no attention to the air-hostesses, who by the way is now sitting and strapped, calling and asking them to sit down.
-I hope the next time they use the toilet, it is clogged and they get a nice scolding from the air-hostess for clogging it, even if they didn’t do it.
+I hope the next time they use the toilet, it is clogged and they get a nice scolding from the air-hostess for jamming it, even if they didn’t do it.

 The Aisle Grabbers – As long as there is no turbulence I really don’t mind getting up once in a while and stretching my legs.
-You would imagine it is not such a complicated task, but think about it, 300 odd people in an airplane, all at different stages of restlessness, and you realize that everyone is just waiting for time to pass.
-Among such passengers are the ones who believe that along with the seat that they have bought, the aisle comes as an added bonus.
-They sleep with their legs hanging out, or will roam around making conversations with other known passengers while their arse is protruding into the aisle, so that every time I have to cross, I have to strategically twist and turn to avoid certain body parts from touching each other.
+You would imagine it is not such a complicated task, but think about it, 300 odd people in an aeroplane, all at different stages of restlessness, and you realise that everyone is just waiting for time to pass.
+Among such passengers are the ones who believe that along with the seat that they have bought, the aisle comes with an added bonus.
+They sleep with their legs hanging out or will roam around making conversations with other known passengers while their arse is protruding into the aisle, so that every time I have to cross, I have to strategically twist and turn to avoid certain body parts from touching each other.
 Then we have the joggers and the stretchers making the most of all the common space available.
-Joggers on a plane! yes that’s what I need, someone jumping around.
+Joggers on a plane!
+Yes, that’s what I need, someone jumping around.
 While it is essential that you exercise on long flights, let’s just remember that it’s a good idea to use the seat you’ve paid for as well from time to time.
-For the compulsive aisle users I hope you gain an extra few kilos even after walking throughout the flight.
+For the compulsive aisle users, I hope you gain an extra few kilos even after walking throughout the flight.

-The Shifty Comfortable Neighbour – While on the one hand it can be a problem if you end up with a neighbor that needs to use the loo or just walk in the aisle ever so often, what is worse is sitting next to one that is fidgety.
+The Shifty Comfortable Neighbour – While on the one hand, it can be a problem if you end up with a neighbour that needs to use the loo or just walk in the aisle ever so often, what is worse is sitting next to one that is fidgety.
 They will move about, trying to get in the best possible position for themselves, living under the impression that by doing so the airline provided space will miraculously increase, and in complete disregard to you.
 They can be annoying as they tend to move just when you have managed to fall asleep.
-They won’t apologize for hitting your rib cage with their elbow during this body adjustment routine or when their pillow keeps falling over you.
+They won’t apologise for hitting your rib cage with their elbow during this body adjustment routine or when their pillow keeps falling over you.
 To them, I wish a slightly itchy heat rash, because it will compliment their fidgeting really well.

 The Form Fillers – Alright, enough about people hogging up space while we are in space – see what I did there.
 The person next to me is now fast asleep.
 He is snoring, but that doesn’t bother me that much.
-I take this time to fill up the miscellaneous immigration/custom forms in the gentle glow of the seat-light – big mistake, again.
+I take this time to fill up the diverse immigration/ customs forms in the gentle glow of the seat-light – big mistake, again.
 Now, everyone around me is under the impression that I do this for fun.
-First I get handed over a form by an elderly lady and I am more than happy to oblige, even though it takes me a while to explain to her that I cannot fill just “any number” as her passport details.
-What follows this is a barrage of questions from a few others around me who too are by now filling up the forms.
+First I get handed over a form by an elderly lady, and I am more than happy to oblige, even though it takes me a while to explain to her that I cannot fill just “any number” as her passport details.
+What follows this is a barrage of questions from a few others around me who to are by now filling up the forms.
 “Do I have to enter my present address or that of my relative in the form?”
 “But the house I live in is in the name of my wife.”
 “I am carrying homemade food for my uncle, is that allowed?”
 “Where in India are you from?”
 “What do you do for a living?”… Wait!
 What?
 I am more than happy to help someone fill up their forms if they are unable to do so for a reason, but I just hope that those able would take a little time, actually read them and fill them up on their own rather than asking total strangers to do that for them.
-To such folks, I wish the plane bumps a little when they are about to finish filling up the form and now they have to fill it up again as this one has ink all over.
-It should be noted that the said bump should not happen when I am in the plane and during their next flight only.
+To such folks, I wish the plane bumps a little when they are about to finish filling up the form, and now they have to fill it up again as this one has ink all over.
+It should be noted that the said bump should not happen when I am on the plane and during their next flight only.

 Let Me Out – We are finally out.
 The race to take the checked luggage begins.
 Everyone is in a hurry.
 I always love to read people’s faces during this time.
 Who could be carrying contraband in their baggage?
 Is there someone who might have a few extra iPhones that they bought for cheap during their visit to the US?
 But wait, I can’t really do that because I am being pushed and shoved around by those trying to grab their luggage.
 Big bags that they pull off from the conveyor belt and in the process knock off everyone around them.
 It’s a conveyor belt people.
 No need to push and shove others aside.
 What goes around comes around on these belts… literally.
 I just wish that these folks who were in such a hurry are stopped by the customs and have to spend a few hours while their baggage, and they, are checked thoroughly.

 I’m tired and just want to go home now.
-That’s the end of the trip and I’m happy to have reached my destination.
+That’s the end of the trip, and I’m happy to have reached my destination.
 Everything is okay with the world.
 I thank God for a safe and non-bumpy flight.
 It’s time to hit the sack and sleep off the jetlag.